denten-courses/masters-seminar/2020-fall/README.md

 ### Week 9

-- "Infection in the Sentence: The Woman Writer and the Anxiety of Authorship" in the *The Madwoman in the Attic* (1979) by Sandra Gilbert and Susan Gubar.
+- "[Infection in the Sentence: The Woman Writer and the Anxiety of Authorship][105]" in the *The Madwoman in the Attic* (1979) by Sandra Gilbert and Susan Gubar.
 - ~~Showalter, Elaine. “[Feminist Criticism in the Wilderness][101].” *Critical Inquiry* 8, no. 2
   (1981): 179–205.~~